-Christmas light trails in The Cotswolds
+Tips for visiting Christmas light trails

-Sudeley Castle Spectacle of Light Christmas light trail in the Cotswolds
+Christmas light trails in the Cotswolds

 Sudeley Castle Spectacle of Light

-On the outskirts of Winchcombe, the ruins of 15th-century Sudeley Castle make a beautiful backdrop for the annual Spectacle of Light event, with a Christmas light trail running though the castle grounds.
+On the outskirts of Winchcombe, the ruins of 15th-century Sudeley Castle make a beautiful backdrop for the annual Spectacle of Light event, with a Christmas light trail running through the castle grounds.
 Sudeley has an impressive royal pedigree – it has hosted kings and queens and was home to Henry VIII’s sixth and final wife, Katherine Parr, who is buried in its church.

 Christmas at Westonbirt

 Westonbirt Arboretum near Tetbury swaps the colours of its autumn leaves for the sparkle of Christmas lights this winter at their Christmas at Westonbirt event.
 The Arboretum has over 15,000 trees and shrubs spread across 800 acres, which are decorated with over a million lights.
+The display is created by the team behind the award-winning Christmas at Kew Gardens in London.

 Blenheim Palace Illuminated Light Trail